Clinical supervision

 As a CAST trained and BADth registered clinical supervisor, I work in an inclusive, integrative and flexible way, aiming to build a safe, non-judgmental, reflective and supportive space with my supervisees.

-I am able to supervise (clinically and non-clinically) all those who work in the helping professions including therapists, counsellors, nurses, social workers, carers, teachers and teaching assistants.
+I am able to supervise (clinically and non-clinically) all those who work in the helping professions including therapists, counsellors, nurses, social workers, carers, suppport workers, teachers, teaching assistants and actors.
 I can also support professionals who are based outside of the UK.

 Working psychodynamically, I use various creative art techniques (such as role-reversal) as well as discussion so as to enable my supervisees to explore and reflect on their clinical (or non-clinical) work, their conscious and unconscious processes and the relationship dynamics of their client.
 In the case of a supervisee being more comfortable working less directly, I adopt a more symbolic approach and use various resources e.g., objects, fabric, instruments, images, stories and online apps.

-I also aim to make my supervision sessions safe enough for supervisees to feel able to explore any personal issues arising as a result of their clinical work.
+I ensure my sessions are safe enough for supervisees to feel able to explore any personal issues arising as a result of their clinical work.
 I emphasise the importance of supervisees developing resilience and looking after themselves so as to prevent work overload and burnout.

 Please Contact me by email to find out more.